simo101/sdkuservisualisation/README.md

 # SDK User Visualisation
 ## Setup
 To set up and use the sdk you need to have node js installed on your machine.
+You will need to have also installed typescript and tsd.
+The following command will install typescript and tsd globally for you:

+`npm install -g typescript tsd`

 Open up the folder using node.js.
 To install the sdkuservisualisation you should type the command: